-There’s nothing like experiencing the exciting possibilities a new year holds in the tranquility of West Texas.
+There's nothing like reflecting on the past year and anticipating a new one in the tranquility of West Texas.
 Check out Marfa for some incredible food and art exhibits and enjoy the unique Western winter wonderland created by the desert covered in frost.
 Spend some time in the solitude of the Davis mountains looking at the stars at the McDonald Observatory and experience the constellations as they can only be seen in West Texas.

 Head out to the dance hall in Luckenbach this December to enjoy some incredible live music featuring Thomas Michael Riley.
 The cover charge is $35 which gets you all the country music and dancing you can handle and a champagne toast at midnight!

-If you’ve never visited the famed Gruene Hall, make New Years the time you do.
-Live music will be provided by the Chubby Knuckle Choir opening for Shinyribs.
+If you've never visited the famed Gruene Hall, make New Years the time you do.
+Live music will be provided by Shinyribs.
 Tickets are $45 and include popcorn and tamales, with champagne available for purchase.
-Don’t show up late though.
-Due to New Braunfels liquor laws forbidding the sale of alcohol past midnight, New Years Eve will be celebrated at 11 pm.
+Don't show up late though.
+Due to New Braunfels liquor laws forbidding the sale of alcohol past midnight, New Year's Eve will be celebrated at 11 pm.

 5. South Padre Island

 Check out South Padre Island for an amazing New Years Eve experience.
-The tiny south Texas island lights up the night sky with fireworks every December 31st, and the celebration doesn’t stop there, there are events and parties all over the city.
-Winters are notoriously mild that far south, so if you don’t want to bundle up, check out the festivities in South Padre for an awesome beach-themed New Year's Eve in Texas.
+The tiny south Texas island lights up the night sky with fireworks every December 31st, and the celebration doesn't stop there, there are events and parties all over the city.
+Winters are notoriously mild that far south, so if you don't want to bundle up, check out the festivities in South Padre for an awesome beach-themed New Year's Eve in Texas.

-Though the annual party extravaganza that is Big D NYE won’t be happening this year, there is still a plethora of New Years Eve celebrations in the Dallas area to keep you dancing until dawn.
+Though the annual party extravaganza that was Big D NYE seems to be on permanent hiatus, there is still a plethora of New Years Eve celebrations in the Dallas area to keep you dancing until dawn.
 Dallas and the surrounding areas are notorious for glamorous parties and events this time of year!
 Check Guidelive for more details.